Trodek/CutScene-Manager-Research/README.md

 Sound Effects need this attribute:
 - loops: number of times a sound effect needs to be played.

-Example of creating a sounf effect:
+Example of creating a sound effect:
 ```markdown
 <file>
 	<elements>